hoangcao21/Swing-Calculator/README.md

 ### Prerequisites

-What things you need to install the software.
+What things you need to install to run the application.

 ```
 Java JDK 1.8 (Java Swing included)